jajvirta/jajvirta/TDD-sleep.md

     }

-The reason we gauge the alertness close to the afternoon dip is that it seems to be the most realible and quick indication of suboptimal amount of sleep.
+The reason we gauge the alertness close to the afternoon dip is that it seems to be the most reliable and quick indication of suboptimal amount of sleep.
 In fact, one of the first methods to assess person's sleep debt was to measure the time it took for the person to fall asleep during different times during the day.
 Such measure is called the [multiple sleep latency